blevinstein/GameAI/Readme.md

 To play with this code, you just need Java and Ant, then run one of:

 ant t3 (tic-tac-toe program)
-ant diag (neural network diagnostic program)
+ant house (neural network diagnostic program)

 TODO
 ====
-- rename NetDiag => House
-- give NetDiag separate tabs ("labs"), add a tab for population inspection
 - play with pruning and other means of intervention in network
 - abstract out input (double[]) and output from neural networks
 - fix uglines of double[] <=> boolean[], dtob, btod, etc